datacarpentry/r-socialsci/_episodes/04-ggplot2.md

    - "`ggplot2` is a flexible and useful tool for creating plots in R."
    - "The data set and coordinate system can be defined using the `ggplot` function."
    - "Additional layers, including geoms, are added using the `+` operator."
-   - "Boxplots are useful for visualizing the distribuion of a continuous variable."
+   - "Boxplots are useful for visualizing the distribution of a continuous variable."
    - "Barplot are useful for visualizing categorical data."
-   - "Facetting allows you to generate multiple plots based on a categorical variable."
+   - "Faceting allows you to generate multiple plots based on a categorical variable."
 ---